November 25, 2020 – 10:30 am

 Please bring as much food, drink and supplies with you as possible.
 This will lessen the impact on our groceries and other stores that have been and are still experiencing shortages.
 Also, please help to mitigate any spread in our community by practicing proper social distancing, hand washing, hand sanitizing, and the use of protective face coverings as you enjoy our county and trails.
 Our small businesses that have been closed are eager to welcome you!

-Outdoor attractions are open, such as rafting and kayaking, boat and paddle board rentals, horseback riding, biking, hiking, tubing, etc. Temporary closures are affecting attractions and events.
-Opening on September 5 at 50% capacity are: Swain County Heritage Museum, Fly Fishing Museum of the Southern Appalachians, and the Appalachian Rivers Aquarium.
-Unto These Hills outdoor drama has cancelled their 2020 season.
+Outdoor attractions are open, such as rafting and kayaking, boat and paddle board rentals, horseback riding, biking, hiking, tubing, etc. Indoor capacity restrictions are in place for: Swain County Heritage Museum, Fly Fishing Museum of the Southern Appalachians, and the Appalachian Rivers Aquarium.
 Great Smoky Mountains Railroad has cancelled The Pumpkin Patch for 2020.

 If need more information on North Carolina relating to coronavirus, go to the website for the North Carolina Department of Health and Human Services and the Centers for Disease Control and Prevention.